lisp/de.setf.amqp/README.md

 <tr><td>AMQP-1-1-0-10-0</td> <td>version 0.10</td>  <td>[amqp.0-10.xml, amqp.0-10.pdf (2008-02-20)]</tr>
 </table>

- In order to modify the translation and/or generate new codecs consult the `:de.setf.amqp.tools` component.
+ In order to modify the translation and/or generate new codecs consult the `:de.setf.amqp.tools` module.

  All protocol versions are expressed through a common interface[[3]] which is specialized for the common abstract classes.
 The initial connection phase determines the correct concrete connection implementation to be used to communicate with the broker.
 Given which the other concrete object and method classes are elected from the same package.
-One determines the version support directly by loading the respective version's `.asd` file, which makes its connection class available for negotiation.
+One determines the version to be supported directly by loading the respective version's `.asd` file, which makes its connection class available for negotiation.

  [1]: tools/spec.lisp